 In today’s scenario, half of the Indian population still lives in rural areas.
 Education is the right of every citizen of not only urban areas but of remote areas too.
 Therefore, education in rural India and the development of the quality of life in these areas are of utmost importance.

 However, the major concern in rural areas is the access and quality of education.
 As there are very few teachers who are committed, there is a lack of books and learning material in the schools of villages.
+There are many flaws in the education system which need to be dealt with, to ensure that education is accessible to all.

 People now a day’s understand the importance of education as this is the only way to get rid of poverty and the source of better living.